mosip/documentation/docs/inji-mobile-wallet/overview/features/gendermag.md

 **Process**

-1. We identified three personas based on their familiarity with technology and their ability to embrace technological progress.
+1. We identified two personas based on their familiarity with technology and their ability to embrace technological progress.
 The personas are:
    * Abi, who is either Abigail or Abishek, is 45 years old.
 She works as a homemaker, is literate, but not very tech- savvy.
 Her internet connectivity is moderate, and she does not have a personal phone.
    * Tim, who is either Timothy or Timara, a 24-year-old financial consultant, is literate, tech-savvy, and boasts excellent internet connectivity.
 Additionally, he owns the latest phone.
 2. Examine the feature, systematically walk through the process, assess their information handling, and pinpoint any problems.